3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 What month is best for whale watching on Kauai?

-The Sanctuary Ocean Count takes place on the Hawaiian Islands every year from January to March and has volunteers count whales.
-This is a great snapshot of the humpback population and how many cetacean visitors each island is getting every year.
+The Sanctuary Ocean Count takes place on the Hawaiian Islands every year from January to March.
+Volunteers count whales, which provides a great snapshot of the humpback population and the number of cetacean visitors each island receives every year.

-In 2023, the best month according to the official whale count for Kauai was March (3.4 whales per 15-minute count period), but in 2022 it was January.
-Numbers fluctuate each year and there’s no guarantee that one month will be better than the other.
+In 2023, the best month according to the official whale count for Kauai was March (3.4 whales per 15-minute count period), but in 2022, it was January.
+Numbers fluctuate yearly, and there’s no guarantee that one month will be better.
 If you’re curious, you can find all of the data on whale counts here.

 Learn more about Hawaii in the winter and what to know before you book your trip.